muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

+Stanwell is building a plant in AU, using 17,000 m² of mirrors.
 AU, the Middle East, Chile are great places for this tech.

-"Stage II [of a Stanwell, AU] facility is expected to produce 4.4 megawatts electric using 17,000 m² mirrors [in Australia]"
+---

+"An estimated 550 MW of concentrating solar thermal power (CSP) came online in 2018, increasing cumulative global capacity more than 11% to just under 5.5 GW"

 ---